-Students denied disability services may submit a written appeal of the decision to the NHCTC- Manchester Director of the Center of Academic Planning and Support and the Vice President of Academic Affairs, within 10 working days of the receipt of the decision from the Disabilities Counselor.
-If the student does not agree with the decision of the Director of the Center of Academic Planning and Support and the Vice President of Academic Affairs, the student may submit the written appeal to the President NHCTC-Manchester.
-The original documentation and recommendation of the Disabilities Counselor will be reviewed by the President (designee) of NHCTC-Manchester who will communicate his/her decision in writing within 15 working days of receipt of the written appeal.
-The student may appeal this decision to the Commissioner of the New Hampshire Regional Community Technical College System.
+Students denied disability services may submit a written appeal of the decision to the MCC Director of the Center of Academic Planning and Support and the Vice President of Academic Affairs within 10 working days of the receipt of the decision from the Disabilities Counselor.
+If the student does not agree with the decision of the Director of CAPS and the Vice President of Academic Affairs, the student may submit the written appeal to the President Manchester Community College.
+The original documentation and recommendation of the Disabilities Counselor will be reviewed by the President (designee) of MCC who will communicate his/her decision in writing within 15 working days of receipt of the written appeal.
+The student may appeal this decision to the Chancellor of the Community College System of NH.

-Inquiries may also be directed to the US Department of Education, Office of Civil Rights, J. W. McCormack Post Office and Courthouse, Room 701, 01-0061, Boston MA.
-02109-4557; 617-223-9662, TDD: 617-223-9695.
+Inquiries may also be directed to the US Department of Education, Office of Civil Rights, J. W. McCormack Post Office and Courthouse, Room 701, 01-0061, Boston MA 02109-4557; 617-223-9662, TDD: 617-223-9695.

 English as a Second Language (ESL) and International Services ESL and international students are provided with academic support and advising services.
 For ESL students, this includes English language proficiency assessment and placement, individual help and computer assistance to improve skills in oral and written communication, reading, study skills, and test preparation, tutoring in academic subjects, and both formal and informal language proficiency evaluation.
 For international students, this includes advising on immigration status, employment eligibility, health insurance, travel, taxes, and legal referral.
 Students are encouraged to discuss any cultural, social and professional concerns with the ESL/International counselor.
-In addition, NHCTC also has many organizations and activities in which all students can participate to promote cross-cultural understanding.
+In addition, MCC also has many organizations and activities in which all students can participate to promote cross-cultural understanding.